jannikh/ahk-shortcuts/readme.md

 ## VLC subtitle activation
-*File "vlc subtitle del hotkey.ahk"*
+*File "vlc subtitle del hotkey.ahk" (located in the ahk-scripts folder)*

 This AutoHotkey script enhances the functionality of the `Del` key in VLC media player.